Nanobag Reusable Shopping Bag Review

 Materials & Aesthetic

-All the bags come in Black, Blue, and Grey colorways at the time of writing.
+All the travel tote bags come in Black, Blue, and Grey colorways at the time of writing.
 The Black and Grey models are sleek and minimalistic, with a small logo on one side that doesn’t attract much attention.
 The Blue model is much more vibrant, but the logo is still just as subdued.

 The standard 19L Nanobag comes in a bunch of different colorways.
 Some of our favorite designs are Leopard, Leaf, Caticorn (yes, that’s a cat unicorn), and Astronaut, which is perfect for quick lunar landings when you don’t want to bring your entire spacesuit.
 We opt for the black because it’s more muted for daily use.

 All four Nanobags are crafted from 100% nylon diamond ripstop fabric.
 It’s extremely thin, so it doesn’t have the same crunch some diamond ripstop can have and is soft to the touch.
 The texture can be hard to see when the bags are wrinkled, but it’s visible if you examine them closely.